born2net/Angular-kitchen-sink/Readme.md

 - Use ngDoCheck with a combination of IterableDiffer or KeyValueDiffers to know when specific inputs to a component changed
 - LocalStorage service
 - Global Consts for event and vars registration
 - Responsive design (on size change Angular components will react)
+- RXjs powered CustomHTTP class that extends the default Http ng2 to add new behaviour
 - Rxjs reactive operators and subscribers throughout the app (some random examples as well)
 - Rxjs Change detection strategy for improved rendering of page (OnPushObserve)
 - Rxjs Node server side CRUD for Observable client to server calls